MichaelCurrin/react-quickstart/README.md

 </div>

-## How to create a new React app
+## Create a new React app

-> Use this project as a template
+Use this project as a template:

 <div align="center">

 [![Use this template](https://img.shields.io/badge/Generate-Use_this_template-2ea44f?style=for-the-badge)](https://github.com/MichaelCurrin/react-quickstart/generate "Use this template")

 </div>

+If you need something more minimal, see this [Minimal](https://michaelcurrin.github.io/code-cookbook/recipes/javascript/packages/react/minimal.html) app recipe.

 ## Documentation